uport-project/veramo-website/docs/guides/react_native.md

 })
 ```

-Finally, create the agent and add plugins for Key, Identity, Storage and Resolver.
+Finally, create the agent and add plugins for Key, Identity, Storage, and Resolver.
 You will need to get an infura projectId from [Infura](https://infura.io/)

 ```tsx
 export const agent = createAgent<IIdentityManager & IKeyManager & IDataStore & IDataStoreORM & IResolver>({